Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Discussion

 \section{Discussion}

 Our study revealed a growing openness among researchers to incorporate AI in the QDA process, diverging from earlier work where participants expressed significant resistance to AI involvement \cite{jiang2021, evers2018current, smith2018closing, kirsten2024, Gao2023CoAIcoder}.
 Our participants appreciated AI’s potential to streamline tasks in the initial stages of coding of QDA, such as grouping data and identifying common patterns for large qualitative datasets.
 They envisioned that this approach would allow them to focus on the deeper, interpretive aspects of data analysis that they find most engaging.
-Yet, significant concerns around ownership, trust, and potential biases made them hesitant about adopting AI in QDA.
-This discussion will explore these key themes, drawing on our findings and existing literature to propose directions for future work aimed at designing and presenting AI as an assistant, especially as a method of enhancing human collaboration in QDA.
+Yet, significant concerns around ownership, trust, and potential biases made them hesitant about adopting AI in QDA. \revaddII{Crucially, we must interpret these preferences through the methodological lens of our study.
+The introduction of the prototype prior to evaluating delegation modes could have functioned as a framing device.
+However, this specific framing provided a valuable lens as exposure to AI-generated themes successfully surfaced participants' deepest anxieties around interpretive labor and yielded nuanced insights expected from qualitative research.} This discussion will explore these key themes, drawing on our findings and existing literature to propose directions for future work aimed at designing and presenting AI as an assistant, especially as a method of enhancing human collaboration and shared sense-making in QDA.